Installation

 cd jurassic

-Alternatively, you may download a source archive from the GitHub repository.
+Alternatively, download a release archive from the GitHub releases page.

 Configuring the build